 Information on IUD Information on IUS Information on Implants

-Emergency contraception can be used up to 5 days after sex, but it's more effective the sooner you take it.
+Emergency contraception can be used up to 5 days after sexual intercourse, but it's more effective the sooner you take it.

 Women, who don't want to get pregnant, must keep on using contraception until they haven't had a period for more than 12 months if they are over 50 years of age.
 If they are under 50 years of age they should carry on using contraception until they haven't had a period for more than 24 months.
 Most women can stop using contraception at 55 years of age.

 This is because periods can become irregular before they stop entirely, and pregnancy can still occur during this time.
 To find out more about the menopause please look at the following links: